moezchroufa/RE-opengl-Easy/ReOpengl.md

 example using GCC :
 gcc -o test test.c -lglew32 -lglfw3 -lopengl32 -lgdi32

+NOTE : as you notice the code is influenced with C89 style you will see me doing things like that sometimes DrawingS = {.x= , .y= } , or Vec3f ={ x ,y} , Vec3(x,y) it's like a free style c11 c99 c89 ..

 -> feel free to use this or don't !
 Author : moezchroufa (gWall)